replicatedhq/helm-charts/charts/replicated-library/README.md

 - Setting best practice defaults for imagePullPolicy, updateStrategy, and probes.
 - Updated README to use .Chart.Version instead of hardcoding the chart version

+#### Fixed
+- Container image tags which were not strings failing to be templated correctly

 [0.2.0]: #15
 [0.1.1]: #9